Nazulka/Visit-Kyrgyzstan/README.md

 * **Discover**
     * This page consists of a heading, a text paragraph and Bootstrap 3 column cards section.
     Heading - is an HTML h1 element, that also serves as a title for the whole website.
-It is followed by a text section and three column (on medium and larger screen sizes) Bootstrap card section.
+It is followed by a text section and three column (on medium and larger screen sizes) Bootstrap cards section.
     On small and extra-small screen sizes cards take up the whole width of the screen.
     * Each card consists of an image to visually support the content of the section and is followed by text.
 Images zoom out on hover for added user interactivity.
     * On the bottom of the section there are "Read more" buttons which hide extra contents of the paragraphs and show the hidden content once user clicks on the button.